 They should be able to access a telephone number or email address from whichever page they're on.
 The homepage is essential for this.

 So, if you haven't already done this, ensure you have a contact number, email address and even your business mailing address displayed in the footer of your website, at least.

-I know this might sound like such generic advice, but I can think of a dozen business websites that I visit frequently that don’t have any contact information visible on their most prominent pages.
+I know this might sound like such generic advice here, but I can think of a dozen business websites that I visit frequently that don't have any contact information visible on their most visible pages.

-Here in the UK, I understand that it is a legal obligation to display certain regulatory information, including business contact number and business address in the footer of your website.
+Here in the UK, it is a legal obligation to display certain regulatory information, including business contact number and business address in the footer of your website.

 First of all, if you don't have a testimonials page, you really need to get one created as soon as you can.

-Check out this insightful post on Thrive Themes about how Marie Forelo uses testimonials to grow her business exponentially.
+Check out this awesome post on Thrive Themes about how Marie Forelo used testimonials to grow her business exponentially.

 Did you know that 90% of online consumers trust recommendations made by folks they know, and 70% from folks they don't know? (source)

 Testimonials from genuine customers of your business services can really help you sell more, so let your customers do the talking.
 This is vital.